 Treat it with a BTK Foliar Spray: This is a treatment used to control other types of caterpillars as well, including gypsy moth and tent caterpillars.
 The treatment is highly effective in controlling caterpillars and is safe for the rest of your garden

-- Box Tree Moth has 2 life-cycles per season, so you’ll need to treat your boxwoods twice a year – once in late May to early June, and again in mid-July to August.
+- Box Tree Moth has multiple life-cycles per season, so you’ll need to treat your boxwoods 4 times a year to control each new wave of infestation.
+Treatments are done from the first wave in late May/early June to late August/early September.